terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

   - first following demos
   - then switching to AI only
 - 4 later after HN: create same kind of "deep dive ASAP" for other segments (finance, etc)
+- 5 chrono list of all demos (based on docx files)

 ```
 (PUT IN CONCEPTS)